GLOMICON/intercomparison/guidance/4_ASVtables.md

 Below, please find some supporting guidance on how to provide your raw sequence data outputs in preparation for the cross-observatory analysis.

+Please let us know if you need any support.
+If needed, we would also be happy to offer a session where we go through an example of sharing the ASV tables via BIOM files.

 ---

 ## Data format